um-grex/grex-docs/content/english/software/code-development.md

 ## R
 ---

 We build R from sources and link against MKL.
-There are Intel 15 versions of R; however, we find that some packages would only work with GCC-compiled versions of R because they assume GCC or rely on some C++11 features that the older Intel C++ might be lacking.
-To find available modules for R, use:
+We find that some packages would only work with GCC-compiled versions of R, so R requires usin one of GCC toolchains.

 {{< highlight bash >}}
 module spider "r"
 {{< /highlight >}}

-Several R packages are installed with the R modules on Grex.
+Several of the most popular R packages are installed with the R modules on Grex.
 Note that it is often the case that R packages are bindings for some other software (JAGS, GEOS, GSL, PROJ, etc.) and require the software or its dynamic libraries to be available at runtime.
 This means, the modules for the dependencies (JAGS, GEOS, GSL, PROJ) are also to be loaded when R is loaded.

 <!-- {{< treeview display="tree" />}} -->

 <!-- Changes and update:
-* Last reviewed on: Apr 30, 2024.
+* Last reviewed on: Oct 11, 2024.
 -->